-- > Discussions with the Class Teacher. - > During Parents Evening. - > During discussions with Mrs Merrick and/or other professionals. - > When it is time for an IEP/EHCP to be reviewed.
+- > Discussions with the Class Teacher. - > During Parents Evening. - > During discussions with Miss Davies and/or other professionals. - When it is time for a Learning Profile/EHCP to be reviewed.

 16. Who will I contact for further information/If I have a complaint?